vrisdng/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+conTAct **is a desktop app designed to help Teaching Assistants efficiently manage student lists and information.** It’s optimized for fast use via the **Command Line Interface (CLI)**, while still offering the ease of a Graphical User Interface (GUI).
+If you're comfortable typing commands, conTAct makes tracking students, managing tutorials, and updating records quicker than traditional GUI-based apps.

 * Table of Contents
 {:toc}